capajon/r6maps/README.md

     + [gem](https://rubygems.org/pages/download)
     + sass (`gem install sass`)

 To check the dependencies, just type `scss`.
-If the program waits for input, your dependencies are installed correctly. (`uglifyjs` might already be installed from `npm install`, see below).
+If the program waits for input, your dependencies are installed correctly.

 ### Building and running
 - Install npm and install packages: `npm install`